Registry Questions and Answers

 Q11: How can I find out the results of the study?

-We plan to publish the results from the full study in a medical journal after the study closes (some-time after 2022).
+We plan to publish the results from the full study in a medical journal after the study closes (sometime after 2025).
 You may also check the Registry Progress page for updates on the study progress and links to information that has been presented at scientific meetings.